Our Secondary Education Grants

 - WHAT: $3,000 Award.
 Funded by Soroptimist International, St. Helena.

-- WHEN: Application due on November 15th.
+- WHEN: Application due by November 15th.
 Recipient is selected by the grant committee.

 Women Helping Women Assistance Grant